Bereket-U/carcollector/README.md

 ### Registration / Login

-Users have to be registerd and login to get access and manage their cars repair date.
+Users have to be registerd and login to get access and manage their cars and repair dates.

 ### Add Car and Accessories